 SummaryStudents learn about the difference between temperature and thermal energy.
-They build a thermometer using simple materials and develop their own scale for measuring temperature.
-They compare their thermometer to a commercial thermometer, and get a sense for why engineers need to understand the properties of thermal energy.
+They create thermometers using simple materials and develop their own scales for measuring temperature.
+They compare their thermometers to a commercial thermometer, and get a sense for why engineers need to understand the properties of thermal energy.

 Engineers use temperature as an indicator of how well a system is operating or if it is operating within its design limits.
 For example, to keep a building's indoor environment comfortable for people, mechanical engineers continually take temperature measurements of building zones, supply air, outside air, and chilled and hot water supplies.
 A control system monitors these temperatures and adjusts the amount of heating, cooling, and other systems in response to the measurements.
 In other applications, such as power plants, industrial manufacturing facilities, labs, aerospace equipment and medical equipment, temperature measurements are used as well.
 After the space shuttle malfunctioned during takeoff a few years ago, engineers found the cause of the problem through the use of temperature data from probes located throughout the shuttle's wing that was hit by a piece of dislodged insulation.